jimmoffitt/pi-adventures/README.md

 ## Notifications

+/notify

+Posting data enables the Pi device to communicate to the outside world.
+Alarms and alerts are not that useful it their notification does not get through to the intended audience.
+Notifications are the last and most important interface with the public and partners.

+The focus here will be building Tweets, Direct Messages, and email notifications into the Pi 3 example.

+The first POC here is building a client app that Tweets to a specified account when a followed account Tweets from a client-selected area.

+Client area is statically configured, but be driven by opt-in 'share my location' app.

 ### Posting Tweets

-Posting data enables the Pi device to communicate to the outside world.
-Messages can be public via Tweets or private via Direct messages.
 An example use-case is having a weather station Tweet its readings.
 Another would be sending a private direct message to provide another device an 'event' to act on.

-Posting Tweets (and Direct Messages) is very straightforward on the Raspberry Pi.
+Posting Tweets is very straightforward on the Raspberry Pi.
 Languages such as Python, Ruby, and Java all have great resources for Tweeting.

 ### Sending Direct Message

+[] Updates.

+An example use-case is .
+Another would be sending a private direct message to provide another device an 'event' to act on.

+Sending Direct Messages (DMs) is similar to posting Tweets on the Raspberry Pi.
+Languages such as Python, Ruby, and Java all have great resources for Tweeting.

 ### Sending Email

+An example use-case is emailing a group when a gauge hits a actionable threshold.
+Another is to email a IFTTT server to trigger some other remote process.

+Sending emails is simple in all languages and most OSs.
+You'll probably want a SMTP service of some kind.

+[] Set up SMTP service.

-## Listen
+## Listening

+### /listen

+The ability to listen for Tweets of interest.
+Tweet attributes of interest may include #hashtags, @accounts, URLs, keywords, and location.

+The focus here will be listening for Tweets from a flood warning system account in an area of user interest.

 ### Streaming real-time Tweets